Youth Justice – how we're doing

 What is a family group conference (FGC)?

 A youth justice family group conference gives a young person, along with their whānau, victims and professionals, a chance to help find solutions when they have offended.

 There are three types of youth justice family group conference: an FGC for children who offend, an Intention to Charge FGC, and a Court Ordered FGC.

 Less restrictive placements

-The number of young people in custody has increased in the latest quarter.
-All placement types have seen an increase.
-The number in custody in December 2020 is still significantly less than in the December quarter of the previous year.
+The total number of custodial placements increased slightly in the latest quarter, with increases for each placement type.
+The number in custody in March 2021 is significantly less than in the March quarter of the previous year.